Solar Frequently Asked Questions (FAQ)

 Why Aztec Solar?

 Aztec Solar is a solar energy provider committed to meeting the energy needs of homeowners by offering top quality solar products and technologies, supported by knowledgeable solar experts and award winning customer service.
 We offer a complete turn-key installation, with service and maintenance options.
-We have happily served the greater Sacramento area with solar technology for over 30 years.
+We have happily served the greater Sacramento area with solar technology for over three decades.